soerenmartius/awesome-cto/README.md

 1. [algoexpert.io](https://www.algoexpert.io/) Become an Algorithms Expert.
 77 video explanations of popular interview questions with solutions in JavaScript, Python, C++, Java, and Go.
 1. [rhyme.com](https://rhyme.com/) Do hands-on machine learning and data heavy projects from your browser using pre-configured Windows or Linux cloud desktops.

+### Programming
+1. [Magic lies here - Statically vs Dynamically Typed Languages](https://android.jlelse.eu/magic-lies-here-statically-typed-vs-dynamically-typed-languages-d151c7f95e2b) A very good Overview of Statically vs Dynamically Typed Languages

-### Dashboards
+### Data, Dashboards & Visualization
+1. [Koalas: pandas API on Apache Spark](https://github.com/databricks/koalas) The Koalas project makes data scientists more productive when interacting with big data, by implementing the pandas DataFrame API on top of Apache Spark.
 1. [Gitlab's Meltano](https://meltano.com/) Free data dashboards for startup founders.
 Open source software to visualize business operations data.

-### Data
-1. [Koalas: pandas API on Apache Spark](https://github.com/databricks/koalas) The Koalas project makes data scientists more productive when interacting with big data, by implementing the pandas DataFrame API on top of Apache Spark.

-### General Programming Concepts
-1. [Magic lies here - Statically vs Dynamically Typed Languages](https://android.jlelse.eu/magic-lies-here-statically-typed-vs-dynamically-typed-languages-d151c7f95e2b) A very good Overview of Statically vs Dynamically Typed Languages

 ### Elixir, Erlang and OTP
 1. [The Zen of Erlang](https://ferd.ca/the-zen-of-erlang.html) A handful of good facts about Erlang and OTP.